wp-plugins/wp-links-page/readme.txt

 If using a enhanced Text Widget you may enter the the Wp links Page shortcode to display links.

-With this version the widget only gives the option to change the title.
-Purchase the pro version for the extra widget features at http://wplinkspage.com/purchase/

-Options:

-    Title
-    Number of Links to display
-    Display Descriptions toggle

 — Shortcode -

 Use this shortcode to add your links to any page or post: